 A signed statement must include the date the revocation is to be effective.
 A recipient or his/her legal representative cannot designate an effective date earlier than the date that the revocation is made.
 The date of signature and proper written statement must also be included.
-This revocation shall be received by the hospice PAU within five calendar days of revocation.
+This revocation shall be faxed to the hospice PAU within 72 hours of revocation.
+Any revocation submitted after the three-day limit will become effective on the date of receipt.

-At no time will the effective date be earlier than the date the request is signed.
 Revocations that are back dated will be forwarded to the Medicaid Program Integrity Section for investigation for possible fraudulent activity.
-A verbal revocation of benefits is NOT acceptable.